its-jasmine/old_projects/README.md

 # old_projects
-This repository contains old projects from high school when I was teaching myself python
+This repository contains old projects from high school when I was teaching myself python.
+In the future I might revisit these, and polish them up using the knowledge that I've gained since then.

 # 1) CoffeeTimeRenewed